thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 SELECT * FROM users WHERE name = ''; DROP TABLE users; -- ';
 ```

-To prevent a SQL injection attack, all you need to do is escape the special characters that a user, malicious or otherwise, may input into a web application.
+To prevent SQL injection attacks, all you need to do is escape the special characters that a user, malicious or otherwise, may input into a web application.
 In SQL, a single-quote `'` character is escaped with another single-quote `'`.

 ```sql
 SELECT * FROM users WHERE name = '''; DROP TABLE users; -- ';